Underage Drinking and Driving

 Collateral Consequences –

 If the defendant is convicted of underage drinking and driving, their license is revoked for a period of 30 days on a first-time offense and 180-days on a second-time offense.
 The conviction may also delay getting an instructional permit and/or a new license until the driver reaches the age of 18.
+If the defendant actually tested above the legal limit, though, then the revocation period is for 180 days.

 Perhaps the most serious collateral consequence stemming from an underage drinking and driving charge is the impact the conviction record may have on the young person’s efforts to get into college, get employment, and professional licenses even.
 This type of record will be viewed as a red flag and can have long-lasting negative consequences on such a young individual.